pointw-dev/envarna/src/doc-generator/src/how-to/settings-classes.md

 ### Fields
 > lines 5, 8, 11
-* it is the class fields you use when you need the settings value (see )
+* it is the class fields you use when you need the settings value (e.g. `settings.smtp.host`)
 * the field is typed for TypeScript purposes (the decorator is for environment variable validation)
 * assigning a default value is optional, and the value is used if no matching environment variable is provided